-8.6.1.
-Relations between Appropriate Scale and Object Size
+8.6.1 Relations between Appropriate Scale and Object Size

 The scale value given by Assumption 8.2 does not necessarily reflect the size of the blob region in the image.
-Although large values of the scale parameter in general will lead to images with large size features, there is no direct relation between the size of an object and its shown or made use of the hierarchical relations between blobs at different levels of scale induced by the blob events.
-This information is however explicit in the computed representation.

-associated appropriate scale.
+Although large values of the scale parameter in general will lead to images with large size features, there is no direct relation between the size of an object and its associated appropriate scale.
 In certain situations large size objects may in fact be assigned relatively small values of t as their appropriate scale (although the opposite situation can be expected not to occur).
 The scale value given by Assumption 8.2 should therefore rather be interpreted as an abstract scale parameter or as giving the smallest amount of smoothing for which a region in the image manifests itself as a single blob entity.